Xxxseventea/GLM/README.md

 k400_mr345_val_min_change_duration0.3.pkl
 ```

-After preparation, place the data under the `data/` directory (or update the path in the config file accordingly).
+After preparation, place the data under the `data/Movienet` and `data/Kinetics` directory (or update the path in the config file accordingly).

 ## Usage